Jadiker/little-updates/index.md

 Interview tomorrow for another startup-related program that you can only get into as a sophomore.
 We'll see what happens!

 Also, along the lines of the interview, I just had a funny experience that tells you how I plan things for myself.
 Alarm goes off at midnight with the title "Go to bed" to remind me that I need to go to bed earlier than 2AM (or what has actually lately been closer to 4AM).
 I snooze it.
 9 minutes later, it goes off again.
 I'm reading a Quora article.
 (Quora sucks up a lot of time and I get very distracted by it, but also learn a lot of things that can end up being randomly useful.)
 I snooze the alarm again.
 Then, at 12:10, a little notification pops up on my phone that says "Interview tomorrow!"
 And it's at that point that I say out loud "Okaaay, fine!" and close down Quora.
 Apparently it also takes three alarms to get me to go to bed :P (Also, props to myself for actually setting that reminder.
 Lack of props to myself for typing this up instead of going to bed.)

+# 4/19/2019
+Stressed about homework.
+Played against the DOTA AI today and got crushed.
+However, me and my friends got 4 kills against it and survived for over 20 minutes, so I'm very happy with that result :)

+I did the interview for the [tech fellows cohort](https://www.hbs.edu/mba/seas/Pages/default.aspx) today, and it went super duper well.
+I'm really hoping I get into it.